Swagnick99/clickbait-survey/README.md

-"# Everything for the sake of making the survey successful"
+# Everything for the sake of making the survey successful